rossta/rossta.github.com/source/blog/2018-02-05-deploying-vue-to-amazon-s3-with-circleci.html.md

 ### The host with the most

-To accomplish set up hosting on S3, I first needed to set up a new S3 bucket with the necessary permissions to make its contents available to the public for static website hosting.
+To host on Amazon S3, I needed an S3 bucket with permissions to make its contents available to the public for static website hosting.
+This can be done from the [AWS console](https://aws.amazon.com):

-First, I created an S3 bucket by navigating to the S3 section on the [AWS console](https://aws.amazon.com).

 ![](blog/connect-four/s3/aws-create-bucket.jpg)